digitaltrails/SH3D-ChangeColorPlugin/README.md

 # SH3D-ChangeColorPlugin

-## ChangeColorPlugin for SweetHome3D - find color usages and change them
+## ChangeColorPlugin for SweetHome3D: find+change colors in use

 This SweetHome3D-plugin provides a dialog with two standard Java Swing color choosers for selecting a from-color and a to-color.
 The plugin tracks down and changes colors for walls, floors, and furnature.